 It's estimated that 1.2 million people in the United States are currently living with HIV in the United States.
-Of this number, about 12.8% are unaware that they are infected.lxxi As of December 2012, 21,017 people were living with HIV and AIDS in Harris County.
-An estimated 18% of these cases are undiagnosed, which means that a potential 3,783 additional residents of Harris County are unaware they are infected.lxxi
+Of this number, about 12.8% are unaware that they are infected.lxxii As of December 2012, 21,017 people were living with HIV and AIDS in Harris County.
+An estimated 18% of these cases are undiagnosed, meaning a potential 3,783 additional residents of Harris County are unaware they are infected.lxxiii